'American Honey' (2016) by Andrea Arnold

 I’ll come right out and say this was my favorite film of 2016.
 On average I get blown away by about 1.5 films a year.
 This is hardly to say that "American Honey" is perfect or even the “best” film of last year, it was just my personal favorite.
 I spent the better part of my graduate degree exploring the space between documentary and fiction.
 My degree even culminated in an experimental documentary that was cross-country road trip; I’m beyond just the film’s target demographic.
 Arnold was exploring my personal artistic fetishes, immersive filmmaking, non-actors, vérité and narrative/documentary line.
 It’s anti-Hollywood in the way I like, but not alienatingly so.

 I have an obsession with film world details, in production design, dialog, soundtrack, etc. Arnold’s are spot-on with everything from Jake’s shitty eyebrow ring, Star’s preferred bra choice of a pink bikini top, and Krystal’s Confederate swimsuit with the tags still attached.
-They contribute to verisimilitude of the world of the “mag crew."
+They contribute to the verisimilitude of the mag crew's world.
 Arnold gets bonus points for the insider wink of including the painfully overused Mazzy Star’s “Fade into You," during a romantic scene between Jake and Star.

 For anyone interested in filmmaking or cinéma vérité, "American Honey" is a must-watch.